ArtemioVibora/ArtemioVibora/README.md

 ## How to navigate my repos and stuff
 I named each of my repo prior to 2025 with a prefix Cleto_type_name or Cleto_name_type.
 Apologies in advanced if I mixed the two up but at any rate, there are two types of repos; project and practice.
 If the repo name is Cleto_practice_name then it is a bunch of code that I used as practice either for school or for fun (personal reasons lol).
-If the repo name is Cleto_project_name then it is a project, and most likely would include documentation on how to use the app and so on.
+If the repo name is Cleto_project_name then it is a project, and most likely would include documentation on how to use the app and so on.A project type can have no prefix of Cleto_ and just be a unique name.
+If it does then it is a project.

 Note: repos before 2025 will not use this format.